Constraints (Alpha)

 Constrain Additional

-Finally, there is a way to link one part of the rig to another.
+This constraint is used to link one part of the rig to another.

 1. Select several Additional Controllers.